Rio de Janeiro Travel Guide

 For more intimate accommodation, La Maison in Gavea is an excellent choice.
 This boutique guesthouse offers stunning views of the Tijuca Rainforest in a cool and quiet area of the city.
 While you won’t be as close to the action at Ipanema, this could be exactly what you need.

+This city has a lot offer; there’s a lot of things to do in Rio.
 Just a few years ago, the idea of exploring a favela would have been highly discouraged.
 But with pacification and a higher police presence, a few of Rio’s favelas are now popular spots to experience an off-the-beaten-track view of the city.
 Specifically, don’t miss a stop at Vidigal, a pacified favela just outside of Rio’s exclusive South Zone.
 To best experience Vidigal, sign up for a favela walking tour, or simply enjoy the swoon-worthy ocean views at your leisure.
 When hunger strikes, grab a pizza at the family-run Esquina de Pizza—one of the best pies you’ll find anywhere in the city.

 If cobblestone streets, sweeping mansions, up-and-coming art boutiques, and trendy coffee shops are more your style, then be sure to visit the historic hillside neighbourhood of Santa Teresa.
 Most travellers visit Santa Teresa for the iconic Escadaria Selaron, the colourful mosaic steps handcrafted over 20 years ago by Chilean artist Jorge Selaron.
 But don’t just climb the stairs and then leave.
 The best of bohemian Santa Teresa is found by wandering the streets above.
 Keep an eye out for whimsical sculptures and street art.
 Then, grab a bite at Espirito Santo for the opportunity to sample mouth-watering Amazonian flavours.